Jihell/dynamic-parameter-bundle/README.md

 5 - Important !
 ---------------

-You have to know that the environment parameters in vhost will no longer be cached !
+You have to know that the environment parameters in vhost will no longer be cached, or at least, everywhere but in the service definition (yeah I know ...).

-It should not be a performance issue but you may experience slight changes (like a normal behaviour ...) if you share sources between vhost.
+Symfony2 replace the parameter keys by their raw values in cache.
+Because of this you can't use dynamic parameters in the dependencie injection system if you share the source code between project.
+A workaround for *environment vars* is provided with the service `jihel.plugin.dynamic_parameter.loader.environment`.

+To use them anyway a possible workaround is to inject the service container (yeah I know ...
+Again ...) directly in you service instead of only the key.

+I'd like to change the way it's done but rewriting the PhpDumper completely may not be a clean solution.
+So as usual with those damn private and not protected functions (and you know there is a lot in SF2 ...), deal with it, inject the container but discard it just after usage like this.

+    public function __construct(Container $container)
+    {
+        $this->myDynamicParameter = $container->getParameter('jihel.dynamic.myDynamic');
+    }

 6- Thanks